Motivation is the key to success!

-Looking at my potential she pushed me to run my first half marathon.
+She pushed me to run my first half marathon, looking at my potential.

 Now 21 km was the next milestone.
 We all again planned to do this on the TATA Marathon scheduled day.
-Yippee, I finished my first self planner half marathon in just 13 days.
+Yippee, I finished my first practice half marathon in just 13 days.

-And Vineeta decided to give us a party for my first 21k and we had an awesome breakfast with free coffee at Le Pain Quotidien Powai.
+And Vineeta gave a treat for my first 21k, and we had a fabulous breakfast with free coffee at Le Pain Quotidien Powai.

-And another 21km run on 3rd Feb at Bandra Fort, I was able to finish 1 minute faster than practice run.
+And another 21km run on Feb 3rd at Bandra Fort, I was able to finish 1 minute faster than the practice run.